What type of cancer is pembrolizumab used for?

 - Tumor Mutational Burden-High (TMB-H) Cancer

-Pembrolizumab (Keytruda) from Merck was first approved in September 2014, and since that time over 18 new indications have been approved.
+Pembrolizumab (Keytruda) from Merck was first approved in September 2014, and since that time at least 20 new indications have been approved.
 Pembrolizumab is currently being evaluated in close to 500 clinical trials evaluating various cancers, according to the NIH.
 Ongoing investigational studies for new uses for pembrolizumab include:

 - Chronic Myelogenous Leukemia